Iroquois Theatre fire: Fire

-On December 30, 1903, a Wednesday, the Iroquois presented a matinee performance of the popular Drury Lane musical Mr. Blue Beard, which had been playing at the theater since opening night.
-The play, a burlesque of the traditional Bluebeard folk tale, featured Dan McAvoy as Bluebeard and Eddie Foy as Sister Anne, a role that let him showcase his physical comedy skills.
+On Wednesday, December 30, 1903, the Iroquois presented a matinee performance of the popular Drury Lane musical Mr. Blue Beard, which had been playing at the theater since opening night.
+The play, a burlesque of the traditional "Bluebeard" folk tale, featured Dan McAvoy as Bluebeard and Eddie Foy as Sister Anne, a role that showcased his physical-comedy skills.
 Dancer Bonnie Maginn was also in the cast as Imer Dasher.
-Attendance since opening night had been disappointing; people having been driven away by poor weather, labor unrest, and other factors.
+Attendance since opening night had been disappointing as the result of poor weather, labor unrest and other factors.
 The December 30 performance drew a much larger sellout audience.
-Tickets were sold for every seat in the house, plus hundreds more for the "standing room" areas at the back of the theater.
+Tickets were sold for every seat in the house, plus hundreds more for the standing-room areas at the back of the theater.
 Many of the estimated 2,100–2,200 patrons attending the matinee were children.
-The standing room areas were so crowded that some patrons sat in the aisles, blocking the exits.
+The standing-room areas were so crowded that some patrons sat in the aisles, blocking the exits.

-At about 3:15 p.m., shortly after the beginning of the second act, eight men and eight women were performing the double octet musical number "In the Pale Moonlight", with the stage illuminated by blue-tinted spotlights to suggest a night scene.
-Sparks from an arc light ignited a muslin curtain, possibly as a result of an electrical short circuit, although the lamp operator, William McMullen, testified that the lamp was placed too close to the curtain but stage managers failed to offer a solution when he reported the problem.
-McMullen clapped at the fire when it started but the flame quickly raced up the curtain and beyond his reach.
-Theater fireman William Sallers tried to douse the fire with the Kilfyre canisters provided, but by that time it had spread to the fly gallery high above the stage.
-There, several thousand square feet of highly flammable painted canvas scenery flats were hung.
+At about 3:15 p.m., shortly after the beginning of the second act, eight men and eight women were performing the double-octet musical number "In the Pale Moonlight", with the stage illuminated by blue-tinted spotlights to suggest a night scene.
+Sparks from an arc light ignited a muslin curtain, possibly as the result of an electrical short circuit.
+Lamp operator William McMullen testified that the lamp was placed too close to the curtain but that stage managers had failed to offer a solution when he had first reported the problem.
+McMullen clapped at the fire when it started, but the flame quickly raced up the curtain and beyond his reach.
+Theater fireman William Sallers tried to douse the fire with the Kilfyre canisters, but by that time it had spread to the fly gallery high above the stage where several thousand square feet of highly flammable painted canvas scenery flats were hung.
 The stage manager tried to lower the asbestos fire curtain, but it snagged.
-Early reports state that the asbestos curtain was stopped by the trolley-wire that carried one of the acrobats over the stage, but later investigation showed that the curtain had been blocked by a light reflector which stuck out under the proscenium arch.
-A chemist who later tested part of the curtain stated that it was mainly wood pulp mixed with asbestos, and would have been "of no value in a fire".
+Early reports stated that the asbestos curtain was stopped by the trolley wire that carried acrobats over the stage, but later investigation showed that the curtain had been blocked by a light reflector that protruded from under the proscenium arch.
+A chemist who later tested part of the curtain stated that it was composed mainly of wood pulp mixed with asbestos and would have been "of no value in a fire."